SusulAdam/JavaScript_Projects/README.md

 ## General info
-The repository contains javascript projects
+The repository contains small javascript projects like:

+* Form validator
+* Slider without libraries
+* Slider with library

+They are in one repository, treated as a curiosity

 ## Technologies
 Projects are created with: